c0r0n3r/dheater/README.md

-D(HE)ater is an attacking tool based on CPU heating in that it forces the ephemeral variant of [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DHE) in given cryptography protocols (e.g. TLS).
+D(HE)ater is an attacking tool based on CPU heating in that it forces the ephemeral variant of [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DHE) in given cryptography protocols (e.g. TLS, SSH).
 It is performed without calculating a cryptographically correct ephemeral key on the client side, but with a significant amount of calculation on the server side.
 Based on this, D(HE)ater can initiate a [denial-of-service (DoS) attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).